iawia002/lux/README.md

 Cookies can be a string or a text file.

-Supply cookies in one of the two following formats:
+Supply cookies in one of the two following ways

 As a string: